elbwalker/eventpipe/src/firebase/README.md

 ### 6. Deployment
 To deploy the app, run the following command from the `src/firebase` folder:
 ```
-firebase deploy --only functions --project YOUR_FIREBASE_PROJECT_ID
+firebase deploy --only functions --project YOUR_PROJECT_ID
 ```
 You will find the `Function URL` in the terminal output and you can issue a Request against it as described above.